wendel-batista-2008/tron-arbitrage-bot/README.md

-**Tron Arbitrage Bot** is a .NET application designed to automatically detect and exploit arbitrage opportunities on the TRON blockchain.
+**Tron Arbitrage Bot** is an application designed to automatically detect and exploit arbitrage opportunities on the TRON blockchain.
 The bot monitors  decentralized exchange [SunSwap](https://sunswap.com/) for price discrepancies between trading pairs and executes trades to profit from arbitrage opportunities.

 ## Features